|Commodity:||Au-Ag epithermal vein|

 |Stage:||Geological Mapping and Prospecting for Drilling|

-The Sarape Project is a 58 km2 early stage exploration property prospective for epithermal gold-silver deposits situated in Mexico's Rio Sonora valley.
+The Sarape Project is a 57 square kilometre early stage exploration property prospective for epithermal gold-silver deposits situated in Mexico's Rio Sonora valley.
 The acquisition of Sarape is a key addition to Evrim's portfolio in Mexico that was identified and staked as part of the Company's generative program:

-• A large land package with a geological and structural setting comparable to that of the significant deposits and mines in the district
+Sarape is a large land package with a geological and structural setting comparable to that of the significant deposits and mines in the district.
+Claims are owned 100% by Evrim with no underlying royalties.

 The Sarape property is located within shallow marine shelf carbonate and siliciclastic rocks.
-Collision of the east moving Farallon plate resulted in subduction and generation of voluminous volcanic and volcanoclastic rocks of the Sierra Madre Occidental during the Laramide Orogeny culminating in the formation of major porphyry deposits.
+Collision of the east moving Farallon plate resulted in subduction and generation of voluminous volcanic and volcaniclastic rocks of the Sierra Madre Occidental during the Laramide Orogeny that also resulted in the formation of major porphyry deposits.
 In the waning phase of the orogeny, extension developed basin and range morphology with continued volcanic rock deposition and development of low to intermediate sulphidation veins.
 Further extension filled the basin with Miocene to present day conglomerates and volcanics.

-The content of this page has been reviewed by David Caulfield, P.Geo, an independent Director of the Company.
-Mr. Caulfield is a Qualified Person as defined under the terms of National Instrument 43-101.
+The content of this page has been reviewed by Stewart Harris, P.Geo., Vice President, Technical Services for the Company.
+Mr. Harris is a Qualified Person as defined under the terms of National Instrument 43-101.